PaulChbat/RAGBot/README.md

 # RAGBot V4
 Upload your own files (PDF, Doc, Excel) and ask the bot anything related to them.

+# Example Usage
+Here i uploaded a file about databae indexing and prompted the bot about it.
 ![Screenshot 2024-10-16 125125](https://github.com/user-attachments/assets/8ff61acd-0b40-4c8f-ba2e-1c599e27385b)

 Next Steps: